vinipsmaker/deimos/README.md

-node-jsonrpc2
+deimos
 ============

-This module makes it easy to process and respond to JSON-RPC (v1.0 and v2.0) messages.
+This module makes it easy to process and respond to JSON-RPC (1.0 and 2.0) messages.

 JSON-RPC is an extremely simple format to communicate between the client (for example browser) and the host (server).
 It's an easy way to run functions server side by providing the server the function name that needs to be executed and the params alongside with it.